-IRA PLANNING: Your special Needs beneficiary

-LEAVING YOUR IRA TO A SPECIAL NEEDS BENEFICIARY
+IRA PLANNING - YOUR SPECIAL NEEDS BENEFICIARY

 For IRA owners who have loved ones with special needs, leaving a legacy of financial security is often a top priority.
-Fortunately, the federal tax laws acknowledge these unique circumstances and allow special needs beneficiaries greater flexibility for drawing down Inherited IRA savings.
+Fortunately, the federal tax laws acknowledge these unique circumstances and allow special needs beneficiaries greater flexibility for drawing down inherited IRA savings.
 The laws governing these distribution options, however, are complex and nuanced.
 Accordingly, advanced planning is highly recommended for IRA owners wishing to provide special needs beneficiaries with access to more flexible beneficiary distribution options.